nnisen/candy-buffer-manager/README.md

 # candy-buffer-manager
-Touch-optimized candy buying and inventory management system
+Touch-optimized candy buying and inventory management system.

+This is a test line.